data301-2021-summer2/project-group12-project/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Dhairya Bhatia: Im Dhairya Bhatia, about to enter 2nd year winter 2021 and my hobbies include video games(mostly playing smash)
-- Person 2: one sentence about you!
+- Saksham Rana: one sentence about you!
-- Person 3: one sentence about you!
+- Connor McTavish: one sentence about you!

 ## References